-- ► The three topics in Computer Architecture - ISA, micro-arch and system architecture. - ► The definitions of Moore's Law and Dennard Scaling. - ► The impact of the failure of Dennard Scaling. - Design metrics for computer architectures: - Performance, cost, availability and power dissipation - The definition of Von Neumann architecture and Harvard Architecture.
+- The three types of architectures in Computer Architecture - ISA, micro-arch and system architecture. - ► The definitions of Moore's Law and Dennard Scaling. - ► The impact of the failure of Dennard Scaling. - Design metrics for computer architectures: - Performance, cost, availability and power dissipation - Application areas of computer architectures - What are the main design goals for each application area? - The definition of Von Neumann architecture and Harvard Architecture.